Do you know why starting a business now can help your teen develop the 12 key transferrable skills?

 If your teen is keen on videoing, vlogging or photography, there’s money to be made in setting up a website, channel or podcast and sharing their thoughts on their specialist interest.
 This requires long-term commitment, as viewers typically expect to see posts on a regular basis.
 It’s a good way to express how they feel and improve the way they communicate.
 They can talk about products they like, issues that are important to them or hobbies.

 There’s lots of avenues to sell online, so if they’re good at making things (such as crafts, cakes or personalized drawings), they could try selling their creations.
 This could begin among family and friends then extend beyond there.
-As social distancing restrictions lift, baby-sitting, car-washing, running errands, tutoring younger students or weeding gardens are all possibilities.
+Now social distancing restrictions have lifted, baby-sitting, car-washing, running errands, tutoring younger students or weeding gardens are all possibilities.

 Inspiring ways for your teen to stand out from others